AvidCoder27/keysDownLib/README.md

 # keysDownLib
-Created in 2022 by Gili Reeves
+Created in 2022 by Gili Reeves.

 This is a super simple library that makes using keys in JavaScript a lot easier.

 # How to use: